A-Amyan/GitHub_AI_Bot/README.md

   - **Automatic Pull Request Creation:** When a push occurs on a non-default branch, the bot automatically creates a pull request.
   - **Multi-File AI-Generated PR Description:**
     - Collect all changed Java files from the push.
-    - Generates a short, security-focused PR description that summarizes all impacted Java files using OpenAI GPT‑4.
+    - Generate a short, security-focused PR description that summarizes all impacted Java files using OpenAI GPT‑4.
 - **Pull Request Event Handling:**
   - **Per-File Security Analysis:**
-    - Iterates through each changed Java file in the pull request.
+    - Iterate through each changed Java file in the pull request.
-    - Retrieves file contents and splits code into logical sections (using structural splitting by class or method definitions).
+    - Retrieve file contents and splits code into logical sections (using structural splitting by class or method definitions).
-    - Analyzes each section for potential vulnerabilities, misuses of Java Cryptography Architecture (JCA) APIs, and security weaknesses.
+    - Analyze each section for potential vulnerabilities, misuse of Java Cryptography Architecture (JCA) APIs, and security weaknesses.
   - **Aggregated Reporting:**
      - Generate a JSON-formatted report for each file.
      - Post individual comments on the pull request with the security analysis for each impacted Java file.